xegtor/Stick-Hero/README(Alternative).txt

 **Note: Please do not spam click inputs and wait patiently for the game to respond(there might be some slow responsiveness due to different hardware configurations)**

-## The magic behind the Scenes(Code Explanation)
-1. The code begins with the Game class which

 ## Getting Started

 ### Prerequisites